iAderemilekun/data-cleaning-with-SQL/README.md

   - Create Views Table for storage

 ## Conclusion
 After cleaning the dataset, the data is accurate and ready for further analysis.
-This Project will helped strengthen the understanding of SQL and practical data cleaning needed in sales and customer records related environment.
+This Project will helped strengthen the understanding of SQL and practical data cleaning needed in sales and customer records related environments.